This article is fairly long so you might want to print it out so you can read it at your leasure.

 three months.
 This type of training goes by the more attractive terms of

 "lure" or "food training."
-It is grounded in the surety that puppies will do
+It is grounded in the surety that puppies

 almost anything for a food treat or a favorite toy.